 Yes, there was Lotus Notes (you could easily be in your kindergarten then) and for Mac fanatics, there is iWork, but ever since its inception (right from DOS days) MS Office has pretty much ruled the roost.

-Till the arrival of Google Apps, the daddy of (or mother of, if you’re a feminist) G Suite, that is.
+Till the arrival of Google Apps, the daddy of (or mother of, if you’re a feminist) Google Workspace (formerly G Suite), that is.

 I wouldn’t say that Google Apps totally turned the tables on MS Office, but it was certainly a game changer.